Help Turtles In Summer

 (10) REPORT TURTLE SIGHTINGS

 (1) NESTING SEASON: The Ontario turtles typically nest from mid-May to mid-July.
 June is the 'peak' month for nesting.
-During this period the number of turtles that cross roads increases significantly.
+During this period, the number of turtles that cross roads increases significantly.
 Both females and males will be on the move.
 Most turtle species lay eggs annually.
-Blanding's turtle females have been known to lay eggs every other year and some turtles lay twice in one nesting season.
-A female snapping turtle for example will typically lay her eggs in early summer.
+Blanding's turtle females have been known to lay eggs every other year, and some turtles lay twice during one nesting season.
+A female snapping turtle, for example, will typically lay her eggs in early summer.
 Depending on when she mated, egg-laying may extend into autumn.

-In the evenings as the hot afternoon temperatures begin to come down.
-Nesting turtles are known to sometimes use the milder evening/night temperatures and protective cover of darkness to lay their eggs.
+In the evenings, as the hot afternoon temperatures begin to come down and the sun lowers in the sky, nesting turtles sometimes use the milder evening/night temperatures and protective cover of darkness to lay their eggs.

-During light, intermittent showers and/or after it rains 'regardless of the time of day' nesting activity will often increase.
+Nesting activity will often increase during light, intermittent showers, or after rain, regardless of the time of day.
 Rainy and humid days should put drivers on high turtle alert!

-Although the rain is more inclined to encourage us indoors this is not the case for the turtles during nesting season.
+Although rain is more inclined to encourage us indoors during nesting season, this is not true for turtles.

-There are several reasons turtle behavior aligns with the rain, especially during nesting season.
-These include; (a) turtles are highly aquatic and increased moisture simulates an environment they are most akin to, (b) turtles are more apt to be on the move when the risk of dehydration and/or overheating is diminished, and (c) the rain may cause water levels to raise facilitating the turtle movements in the wetlands, especially snapping turtles, (d) the ground is softer and easier to dig a nest to lay eggs, and (e) rain will help erase most of the visual clues from the nesting site and (f) help dissipate the scent that lingers after a female has nested.
-All indicators suggest that turtles are very much in tune with their environment and although they do not remain with the nest as do other animal species they do make choices that give the nest the best possible chance of surviving.
+Turtle behavior aligns with the rain for several reasons, especially during nesting season.
+These include (a) turtles are highly aquatic, and increased moisture simulates an environment they are most akin to; (b) turtles are more apt to be on the move when the risk of dehydration and overheating is diminished; and (c) the rain may cause water levels to raise facilitating the turtle movements in the wetlands, especially snapping turtles, (d) the ground is softer and more accessible to dig a nest to lay eggs, and (e) rain will help erase most of the visual clues from the nesting site and (f) help dissipate the scent that lingers after a female has nested.
+All indicators suggest that turtles are very much in tune with their environment, and although they do not remain with the nest as do other animal species, they make choices that give the nest the best possible chance of surviving.

-(3) NESTING PROCESS: The nesting process involves the female turtle searching for her preferred nest location, digging the nest, laying the eggs, and burying the nest.
-Sometimes a turtle will dig in several locations looking for just the right spot.
-If a spot does not meet with her approval she will move on to another spot and start digging.
+(3) NESTING PROCESS: The nesting process involves the female Turtle traveling to her preferred nest location, often where a turtle was born, digging the nest, laying the eggs, and burying the nest.
+Sometimes, a turtle digs in several places, looking for the right spot.
+If a spot does not meet her approval, she will move on to another spot and start digging.
 These are known as test nests.
-Research and studies have deduced that at times female turtles dig a series of test nests before digging the actual nest they will lay their eggs to camouflage the real nest from predators.
+Research and studies have deduced that, at times, female turtles dig a series of test nests before digging the actual nest.
+They do this to camouflage the actual nest from predators.
 Depending on the species, temperature, and individual turtle nesting can last anywhere from 30 minutes to 2 hours or longer.
-The duration will depend on the number of eggs the turtle is laying and the individual turtle.
+The duration will depend on the number of eggs the Turtle lays and the individual Turtle.

-(4) GIVE TURTLES SPACE: If you observe a turtle nesting give her space to ensure the nesting process is not disturbed.
-It is recommended that you keep at least 10 meters between you and the nesting turtle.
-If you have a dog with you it is best to remove your canine companion from the area.
-The presence of people being too close and/or a dog can be stressful for a turtle and cause her to abandon the nest without laying all her eggs or filling in the nest which could leave the eggs especially vulnerable.
+(4) GIVE HER SPACE: When you observe a turtle nesting, giving her space is vital.
+This ensures the nesting process is not disturbed, which is crucial for the safety and success of the process.
+Keep at least 10 meters between you and the nesting Turtle.
+If you have a dog with you, it's best to remove your canine companion from the area.
+Remember, people being too close or a dog can be stressful for a turtle and cause her to abandon the nest without laying all her eggs or filling in the nest, which could make the eggs especially vulnerable.
+Your respect for the Turtle's space is vital to her and her eggs' safety.

 When turtles have eggs, they have to expel them.
 If they don't, they can get 'egg bound,' also known as suffering from egg retention or dystocia.
 It can be life-threatening.
 A turtle disturbed while nesting may even dump her eggs into the water.
-Fertile eggs dumped into the water will die in short order as they drown.
-If you find turtle eggs in the water, it is recommended that retrieve you them if it is safe for you to do so and call the Ontario Turtle Conservation Centre at 705-741-5000.
+Fertile eggs dumped into the water will die quickly as they drown.
+If you find turtle eggs in the water, it is recommended that you retrieve them if it is safe for you to do so.
+Call the Ontario Turtle Conservation Centre at 705-741-5000 immediately.

-(5) AFTER NESTING: After the female turtle has finished nesting and covered her nest, observe the direction she heads.
-If she intends to cross the road please help ensure she gets safely across the road when and if it is safe for you to do so.
-Nesting is physically draining so a female turtle after nesting will move slower than usual and dehydrated making her more vulnerable when crossing roads.
-If you assist a turtle across the road it is imperative to make 'SAFETY YOUR #1 PRIORITY' for your sake as well as the motorists counting on you to make wise and safe choices.
-Be sure to move the turtle in the direction she was headed.
-Note: Sometimes female turtles after nesting will begin to head in a straight line away from the nest giving the impression that is the direction the turtle intends to go.
-Hang back and be sure, snapping turtles are often observed moving in a straight line away from the nest and then do a 180° turn which results in the turtle heading in the opposite direction.
+(5) AFTER NESTING: After the female Turtle has finished nesting and covered her nest, observe her direction.
+If she intends to cross the road, please help ensure she gets safely across the road and when and if it is safe for you to do so.
+Nesting is physically draining, so a female turtle, after nesting, will move slower than usual and become dehydrated, making her more vulnerable when crossing roads.
+If you assist a turtle across the road, it is imperative to make 'SAFETY YOUR #1 PRIORITY' for your sake, and the motorists are counting on you to make wise and safe choices.
+Be sure to move the Turtle in the direction she was headed.
+Note: Sometimes, female turtles, in particular snapping turtles, after nesting, will begin to head in a straight line away from the nest, giving the impression that is the direction the Turtle intends to go.
+Hang back and be sure; snapping turtles are often observed moving in a straight line away from the nest and then doing a 360° turn, which results in the Turtle heading in the opposite direction, which may be away from the road and headed towards the water.

 (6) NEST PROTECTION: It is widely reported that as many as ninety percent of all turtle nests are destroyed by predators, weather events and conditions, accidental disturbances, and other factors.
-We know that many eggs do not hatch and many babies do not live long.
-So any nest that is protected may have a positive impact on the survival of a new generation of local turtles.
-If a turtle nests on your property you 'are allowed' to install a turtle nest protector and are encouraged to do so as a contribution to species recovery efforts in your community.
-Should you observe a turtle nesting on private property you do not own or public property such as a road shoulder, roadside, park, etc. as per property ownership, jurisdiction bylaws, motorists/cyclists/pedestrians safety and liability turtle nest protectors are 'NOT' permitted to be installed.
-Should you install a nest protector without permission and there is an accident you would be held responsible and liable for any damage or injuries caused.
+We know many eggs do not hatch, and many babies do not live long.
+Any nest that is protected may have a positive impact on the survival of a new generation of local turtles.
+If a turtle nests on your property, you 'are allowed' to install a turtle nest protector and are encouraged to do so as a contribution to species recovery efforts in your community.
+Should you observe a turtle nesting on private property you do not own or public property such as a road shoulder, roadside, park, etc., as per property ownership, jurisdiction bylaws, motorists/cyclists/pedestrians safety and liability, turtle nest protectors, you obtain permission to install a nest protector.
+Should you install a nest protector without permission and there is an accident, you will be held responsible and could be liable for any damage or injuries caused.

 We are fortunate in Ontario to be able to protect turtle nests on our property.
-It is an opportunity to help species at risk some provinces do not have.
-We ask that people focus on protecting the turtle nests that 'CAN' be protected and they have permission to do so.
-As tough as it is to not be able to protect all nests nature does have its own set of checks and balances that are to be respected and part of this includes turtle eggs having a role in sustaining other species.
+It is an opportunity to help species at risk that some provinces do not have.
+We ask that people focus on protecting the turtle nests that 'CAN' be protected and that they have permission to do so.
+As tough as it is not to be able to protect all nests, nature does have its own set of checks and balances that are to be respected, and part of this includes turtle eggs having a role in sustaining other species.

 How To Make A Nest Protector